gravitational/careers/challenges/cloud/sre.md

 * Write a Dockerfile to build an image for the server
 * Ability to run the server
 * Ability to execute integration tests against the local Kubernetes cluster
-* One or two tests that cover happy and unhappy scenarios

 ## Level 3